ac-tuwien/pymhlib/README.md

 [C++ `mhlib`](https://bitbucket.org/ads-tuwien/mhlib) to which it has certain similarities but also many differences.

+Note that there also exists a more recent efficient **Julia-implementation** of this libraries, following a similar design concept: [Julia MHLib.jl](https://github.com/ac-tuwien/MHLib.jl)

 The main purpose of the library is to support rapid prototyping and teaching.
-While ultimately efficient implementations of such algorithms in compiled languages like C++ will likely be faster, the expected advantage of the Python implementation lies in the expected faster implementation.
+While ultimately efficient implementations of such algorithms in compiled languages like Julia or C++ will in general be much faster, an advantage of the Python implementation lies in the possibly quicker development cycle.

 `pymhlib` is developed primarily by the
 [Algorithms and Complexity Group of TU Wien](https://www.ac.tuwien.ac.at),